rhodunda/pfwtfp-dice-thrower-atl-se-010620-gap/README.md

 ## Generate Die Throws

 First, let's write a method called `throw_die` that returns a random integer between 1 and 6.
-In case you're unfamiliar, "Die" is the singular form of "dice."
-This will represent each side of a standard die.
-You might have heard of other die which have a different number of sides.
-We're going to ignore those for the moment.
+As a reminder, "Die" is the singular form of "dice."
+The return value from the `throw_die` method will be an integer representing the "pips" or "number of dots" on each side of a standard die.

+> You might have heard of other die which have a different number of sides.
-**Note:** Randomly generated integers start at 0.
-Make sure that your accommodates for this so that 0 is not a possible number that can be rolled.
+> We're going to ignore those for the moment.

 ## Generate an Array of Multiple Die Throws

 Next, let's write a method called `generate_set` that returns a set of die throws as an `Array`.
-Each time the die is thrown, it will store the result to an `Array`.
-This `Array` will be the return value of the method.
+The method will be called and will be given a count of rolls to generate.
+The result of each of these rolls will be stored in an `Array` and returned.

 ## Conclusion